…in which I test legendary berries, festoon a tearoom with wet polyester and dress up as a chimerical caterpillar.

 At Grassholme reservoir there was a portaloo in both June and October but don’t be tempted to indulge in any water sports, will you?

 It was a relief to see from a pinned notice on the door that apparently the Clove Lodge bunk house was still available (October 2016).
 I was sorely tempted, but this was the Perverse Pennine Way.
 (In September 2018 this notice had gone and the bunkhouse looked closed).
+(Update Spring 2019 – the word online is it may be open again).

 The Way does not pass through Widdy Bank Farm.
 I had no problem with this south to north but I inexplicably forgot going north to south!
 If you find yourself walking past the Natural England office you’re too far north and should have stuck by the river, I’d go back.
 Otherwise, the tarred road will swing back again somewhat towards the river but on reaching the sharp lefthand bend you must leave it and head across country to relocate The Way at a ladder stile and then down to Saur Bridge, or you’ll be heading due north back to Garrigill.
 This all happens on the join of two NTG map pages (125 and 122).
 See what I mean about following the book backwards?